hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ## Limit and prune trie logs

+If you've been running Besu without `--bonsai-limit-trie-logs-enabled` then you may have a backlog of redundant trie logs.
+These can be pruned using the instructions below.

 :::caution
 The following commands are examples.
 Before executing these example commands on your node, modify them to apply to your node's configuration.
 :::